Sowgro/betterLibrary/README.md

 # betterLibrary
-A Spicetify app which allows the library to be opened in the center pane, similar to how you could before the redesign
+A Spicetify custom app which allows the library to be opened in the center pane, similar to how you could before the redesign

 ![Preview](preview.png)

 ## Installation
-Download the source code, unzip it if necessary, then copy betterLibrary from the CustomApps folder into your spicetify CustomApps folder and run the two following commands in your Command Line or Terminal to apply the changes to Spotify:
+1. Download the source code and unzip it if necessary.
+2. Copy betterLibrary from the CustomApps folder into your Spicetify CustomApps folder.
+3. Run the following commands to enable the custom app:

+    ```
-1. `spicetify config custom_apps betterLibrary`
+    spicetify config custom_apps betterLibrary
-2. `spicetify apply`
+    ```
+    ```
+    spicetify apply
+    ```